Do you believe in ghosts?

 If you are neither open-minded nor a believer in ghosts than this entry will do nothing to change your mind but all I can do is describe what I heard, saw and felt in this strange Spanish bar.

 After meeting up with Anna's old neighbour in Calle Espirito Santo, I suggested going to a little chic hipster bar that I knew.
-It was closed so we went to another bar and after some tea and cake in a local corner bar, I saw that the other bar had opened and I suggested a celebratory drink in the new bar as Anna's old neighbour had brought along a friend whose birthday it was going to be, the next day.
+It was closed so we went to another bar and after some tea and cake in a local corner bar, I saw that the other bar had opened and I suggested a celebratory drink in the new bar as Anna's old neighbour had brought along a friend whose birthday was the following day.

 As I arrived, I quickly got talking with the barmaid and I explained that I had been in the bar a few times before and knew what I wanted to order and then told her about the first time I was in the bar.